descroixraphael-dev/tello_tracking_Aruco/aruco_folder/docstring/aruco_detector.md

 - Subscribes to **/tello/image_raw**, publishes **PoseStamped** on **/tello/marker_pose**.

-- Camera intrinsics (self.k, self.d): a hardcoded camera matrix
+- Camera intrinsics (self.k, self.d): a hard-coded camera matrix
 calibrated for "standard Tello 720p optics" (focal length ≈730px, principal point at (640, 360)), with zero distortion coefficients (self.d) — i.e.
 the model assumes the Tello's lens distortion is negligible or pre-corrected elsewhere.

 - self.marker_size = 0.15 — the physical side length of the ArUco marker,
-in metres.
+in meters.
 This must match the real printed marker exactly, since solvePnP's scale comes entirely from this value.

 - self.img_w, self.img_h — image dimensions, initialized to 1280×720 but